dwainscheeren/dwains-lovelace-dashboard/docs/information/update.md

 # Changelog

 ## Update 1.2.0 (Coming soon)
 *Note: The way resources are loaded has been changed from this version on.
 Overwrite your `ui-lovelace.yaml` file with the one in this version!
 Do you have any custom resources?
 Go to the folder `dwains-theme/resources/` rename the file `custom_resources-sample.yaml` to `custom_resources.yaml` and place your resources in that file!
-This file will never be overwriten with updates instead of the old way, so you can keep your own additional resources save.*
+This file will never be overwriten with updates instead of the old way, so you can keep your own additional resources safe.*

+* **Added function to reload theme config, without restarting HA** Use the new button on the theme settings page or do a service call `dwains_theme.reload`
+* Added Spanish translation
 * Added Swedish translation.
+* Added function to toggle all lights of your house on the all lights page.
+* Added map for tracker on persons pages, can be disabled in `persons.yaml`.
+* Added functionality for adding entites on a person for the persons page, so you can add for example a battery entity (phone battery) and travel time to work.
 * Made some changes in the configs-examples files.
 * Fixed a bug in dwains_theme custom_component for icons.yaml file.
 * Fixed bug in scenes page with template not always loading.
-* Added function to toggle all lights of your house on the all lights page.
-* Added functionality for adding entites on a person for the persons page, so you can add for example a battery entity (phone battery) and travel time to work.
-* Added map for tracker on persons pages, can be disabled in `persons.yaml`.
 * Removed the big full width temperature and humidity graph on the climate page on a room if you only have a temperature set.
 Oterwise it will be showed.
 * You can use a input_select now in the `scenes.yaml`.
 * You can use a input_select now in the `house_information.yaml` (favorites).